Get access to the exclusive HR Resources you need to succeed in 2018.

 Highlights of SHRM LINE year-over-year findings:

-In December, the index for recruiting difficulty rose sharply in manufacturing and slightly in services compared with a year ago.
+In December, the index for recruiting difficulty rose slightly in both sectors compared with a year ago.

 Source: SHRM Leading Indicators of National Employment

-To read the SHRM LINE Report, visit: http://www.shrm.org/Research/MonthlyEmploymentIndices/Pages/default.aspx and click the “Latest LINE Report” button.
+To read the SHRM LINE Report, visit: http://www.shrm.org/line and click the “Latest LINE Report” button.
+Follow SHRM Research on Twitter @SHRM_Research.

 About the Society for Human Resource Management

 The Society for Human Resource Management (SHRM) is the world’s largest association devoted to human resource management.
 Representing more than 250,000 members in over 140 countries, the Society serves the needs of HR professionals and advances the interests of the HR profession.
 Founded in 1948, SHRM has more than 575 affiliated chapters within the United States and subsidiary offices in China and India.
-Visit SHRM Online at www.shrm.org.
-Follow us on Twitter at: SHRMPress.
+Visit SHRM Online at www.shrm.org and follow us on Twitter at www.twitter.com/SHRMPress.

 You have successfully saved this page as a bookmark.